A. Uberti: Current production

 Today, Uberti caters to collectors, cowboy action shooters, civil war skirmishers as well as working ranchers, hunters and other outdoorsmen who need or prefer to carry traditional firearms into the field.
 Historically, Uberti has produced parts such as frames, cylinders, and barrels for several other manufacturers like Beretta, Taurus, Charles Daly, Colt and USFA, while current firearms made by the company are offered under both the Uberti brand names and those of importers Cimarron and Taylor's.

-Thanks to modern steels and the decades-old experience of the artisans assembling the guns, Uberti's replicas are highly regarded by shooters and collectors all over the world, sometimes thought as surpassing the originals in quality.
+Because of modern steels and experienced craftsmen, Uberti's replicas are highly regarded among shooters and collectors, sometimes thought as surpassing the originals in quality.
 It is for this reason that Uberti has been called "The King of Replicas" by U.S. shooters and collectors.
 Furthermore, Uberti's fidelity to the originals is such that many internal parts of their current Colt replica may be interchanged with those of an original first-generation Single Action Army.

 Following is a list of firearm categories currently available from Uberti: